Alfresco/alfresco-build-tools/docs/README.md

 List the changes in a pull request (`pull-request` event) or that were pushed to a branch (`push` event).

-This action requires a checkout with fetch-depth option as follow:
+This action requires a checkout with `fetch-depth: 0` option as follow:

 ```yaml
       - uses: actions/checkout@v3
         with:
           fetch-depth: 0